Peter939/UCCNC_RapidATC/README.md

-# Tool Unload/Load failsafe check for UCCNC using RapidATC whitout the ir function
+# Use a Tool Setter Probe in UCCNC with RapidATC (No IR Beam)

 How to use in M6 macro on UCCNC RapidATC.